 A bore guide keeps the cleaning rod centered in the bore and prevents solvent from dripping into the receiver. mfg photo

-– Gun Cleaning Pad
+BUY NOW– Gun Cleaning Pad

 This is more useful that it might sound.
 A proper one will prevent solvents from leaking onto your workspace.
 More importantly, it will give you a soft surface to hold parts during cleaning, which easily get lost on a hard and slippery work surface and puts a real damper on your ability to reassemble your gun!